 The country's dairy industry was protected by import taxes until June 2006.
 This induced relative high consumer prices for dairy products and a lower consumption than to be expected at lower prices.
-The high protection of the dairy industry caused low rates of technical progress of the dairy industry.
+The high protection62 of the dairy industry caused low rates of technical progress of the dairy industry.
 Therefore, the sector suffers now under the following drawbacks:

-- The cost / price per litre raw milk is high because the milk yield per cow / eve is low. - The hygienic quality of the raw milk is still very bad; therefore, high profitable, modern dairy products cannot be produced from it. - The cost prices in the dairy production are too high because of not competitive dairy production management and - The existence often of small and partly outdated dairy factories with low utilisation rates. - The dairy marketing is weak especially in small dairies.
+- The cost / price per litre raw milk is high because the milk yield per cow / eve is low. - The hygienic quality of the raw milk is still very bad; therefore, high profitable, modern dairy products cannot be produced from it. - The cost prices in the dairy production are too high because of not competitive dairy production management and - The existence often of small and partly outdated dairy factories with low utilisation rates.